MycoStack

 Living Commons

-Michel Bauwens built the P2P Foundation Wiki β 25,000 pages of commons knowledge.
+The P2P Foundation Wiki holds 25,000 pages of commons knowledge, built by hundreds of contributors over two decades.
 That's the seed.
 Now we grow the forest: knowledge, tools, and infrastructure that belong to everyone.
-Not static archives but living, growing resources β tended by communities, freely shared across the mycelial web.
+Not static archives but living, growing resources — tended by communities, freely shared across the mycelial web.

 Building the post-appitalist.application layer for a regenerative economy.
 Tools that serve communities, not shareholders.